 How is social justice achieved?

+Many believe a human-rights approach is the best guide for successful social justice solutions.
+Why?
+Both social justice and human rights share a common goal: equality for all.
 The human-rights approach also holds governments accountable to the treaties and laws they’ve committed to.
-The term “social justice” is vague, but “human rights” is much better defined.
-Though both terms have been around for a while, international law stands on “human rights.”
-It provides a framework of conduct for activists to hold unto when fighting for social justice.
+The term “social justice” is vague and not present in international law, while “human rights” is much better defined.
+Though both terms have been around for a while, international law stands on “human rights,” not social justice.
+A human-rights approach provides a framework of conduct activists can rely on – and expand – when fighting for social justice.